MichaelCurrin/react-deno-quickstart/docs/template-notes/limitations.md

 I tried adding a shim so that TypeScript accepts importing a CSS file, but I didn't get far with that.s

+## Tests

+There are no tests in this project.

+The usual Node pattern is to have `App.test.js` and some testing libraries like `@testing-library/react`.

 ## React versions

 Normally you'd switch between using production and development versions of React.
 Where the former is optimized while the latter gives a better developer experience.